slingr-stack/github-package/README.md

         <td>no</td>
         <td> false </td>
         <td> overrideSettings </td>
-        <td>Indicates that the resource has to be downloaded into a file instead of returning it in the response.</td>
+        <td>It Indicates that the resource has to be downloaded into a file instead of returning it in the response.</td>
     </tr>
     <tr>
         <td>Download</td>